learn-co-students/dc-web-042318/06-intro-to-sql/challenge.md

 ```

-4. Write the SQL to alter the fans table to have a artist_id column type integer?
+4. Write the SQL to alter the fans table to have a ArtistId column type integer?

 ```sql